Care for Catalina

 What we're doing

 As a community, we are working hard on sustainability.
 The Catalina Island Conservancy manages nearly 90 percent of Catalina’s majestic landscape.
-Learn about and respect the spaces they protect and offer for your enjoyment.
 They were honored as CalTravel's Tourism Steward of the year for 2018/19 due to their extensive work on trails and greening of infrastructure under their control (and much, much more).
-We also work closely with the Catalina Island Marine Protection Area's collaborative group to inform where boating and fishing is allowed/limited or not allowed around our island.
-The majority, if not all, of our local fishing boats and seafood restaurants support sustainable practices too.
-Love Catalina Island, the Catalina Island Tourism Authority, is a proud member of the Global Sustainable Tourism Council.
-Check out our destination vision and work plan here.
-Care for Catalina is an evolving program, so check back frequently for additions and changes.
+We also work closely with the Catalina Island Marine Protection Area's collaborative to inform where boating and fishing is allowed around the island.
+Here you can download a map of Catalina's Marine Protected Areas (MPAs)

 What you can do

 One of the best ways to minimize your impact as a visitor, is to travel to our more off-the-beaten path locations or at off-peak days/times of year.
 Some other ways to visit the island with a limited impact are outlined below.
 July is the busiest month of the year and Saturdays have the highest number of guests arriving on the island.
 For assistance in planning your low impact visit, contact the Catalina Island Visitor Center.
 We are always open to suggestions and comments based on your experience on the island.
+Learn more about what you can do to travel responsibly from the Global Sustainable Tourism Council, including how and why to travel responsibly.

 Leave it like you found it, or even better!